NESTLab/aws-deepracer/README.md

 ## Notes
 - When following the instructions on the official AWS DeepRacer repositories, avoid running the code as `root`.
 The instructions above have been created to ensure that no `root` access is needed to run the ROS 2 nodes.
 - It is known that the vehicles come with some ROS 2 packages in the `/opt/aws/deepracer` directory already.
-However, some of them are outdated With that, I decided to just clone the latest appropriate versions and build them from source.
+However, some of them are outdated so it's easier to clone the latest appropriate versions and build them from source.